ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 ### Goals

-* Build an EE adding two collections
+* Build an EE adding at least one collection

-* Use your execution environment to create an instance in Azure
+* Use your execution environment to create a container.

 ### Tips